matthew-davis/bliss-keyboard/README.md

 NOVEMBER

 * Search
-  * Create text input structure to accept characters
-  * Write function to search definitions for matches (use the selected language)
+  * Write function to search definitions for matches (using the selected language)
-  * Limit what is in the characters menu to search matches
+  * Write characters to search output with their definition
+  * Clicking on a search output character opens the character diacritic menu
-  * Allow search to return words
+  * Clicking on a search output word writes the word to the message
-  * Create key containers for words
-  * Add function to add words to messageState

 DECEMBER